 Static power converter development has grown rapidly with many converter topologies now readily found in the open literature.
-Accompanying this development is the equally rapid identification of application areas, where power converters can contribute positively toward raising the overall system quality [1], [2].
-In addition, they need to be programmed with voltage, current, and/or power regulation schemes so that they can smoothly compensate for harmonics, reactive power flow, unbalance, and voltage variations.
-For even more stringent regulation of supply quality, both a shunt and a series converter are added with one of them tasked to perform voltage regulation, while the other performs current regulation.
-Almost always, these two converters are connected in a back to- back configuration [5], using 12 switches in total and sharing a common dc-link capacitor, as reflected by the configuration drawn in Fig. 1(a).
+Accompanying this development is the equally rapid identification of application areas, where power converters can contribute positively toward raising the overall system quality [1], [2][3].
+In addition, they need tobe programmed with voltage, current, and/or power regulationschemes so that they can smoothly compensate for harmonics, reactive power flow, unbalance, and voltage variations.
+For even more stringent regulation of supply quality, both a shunt and a series converter are added with one of them tasked to perform voltage regulation, while the other performs current regulation.Almost always, these two converters are connected in a backto- back configuration [1][2][5], using 12 switches in total and sharing a common dc-link capacitor, as reflected by the configuration drawn in Fig. 1(a).
+Even though facing no major operating concerns at present, improvements through topological modification or replacement of the back-toback configuration to reduce its losses, component count, and complexity would still be favoured, if there is no or only slight expected tradeoff in performance.

 Fig. 1.
-Representations of (a) back-to-back and (b) nineswitch power conditioner
+Representations of (a) back-to-back and (b) nine-switch power conditioner

-Even though facing no major operating concerns at present, improvements through topological modification or replacement of the back-to-back configuration to reduce its losses, component count, and complexity would still be favoured, if there is no or only slight expected trade off in performance.
 A classical alternative that can immediately be brought out for consideration is the direct or indirect matrix converter, where 18 switches are used in total.
 That represents six switches more than the back-to-back configuration, but has the advantage of removing the intermediate electrolytic capacitor for compactness and lifespan extension.
-Presenting а better reduced semiconductor alternative for high quality series-shunt compensation, this paper proposes a single stage integrated nine-switch power conditioner, whose circuit connection is shown in Fig. 1(b).
-As its name roughly inferred, the proposed conditioner uses a nine-switch converter with two Sets of output terminals, instead of the usual 12 switch back-to back converter.
-The nine-switch converter was earlier proposed in [12] and [13] at about the same time, and was recommended for dual motor drives [14], rectifier-inverter systems, and uninterruptible power supplies [15].
-More importantly, a much larger dc-link capacitance and voltage need to be maintained, in order to produce the same ac voltage amplitudes as for the back-to-back converter.
+Presenting a better reduced semiconductor alternative for highquality series-shunt compensation, this paper proposes a single stageintegrated nine-switch power conditioner, whose circuitconnection is shown in Fig. 1(b).
+As its name roughly inferred, the proposed conditioner uses a nineswitch converter with twoSets of output terminals, instead of the usual 12 switch back-to back converter.
+The nine-switch converter was earlier proposedin [2][13] and [14] at about the same time, and was recommended for dual motor drives [13][14] rectifier-inverter systems, and uninterruptible power supplies [15].
+More importantly, a much larger dc-link capacitance and voltageneed to be maintained, in order to produce the same acvoltage amplitudes as for the back-to-back converter.

-Such replacement will limit the full functionalities of the nineswitch converter, as explained in Section II where the nine switch converter is chosen to replace a shunt and a series converter found in an integrated power conditioner, instead of two shunt converters.
-Underlying operating principles are discussed comprehensively to demonstrate how such "series-shunt" replacement can bring forth the full advantages of the nine-switch converter, while yet avoiding those limitations faced by existing applications.
+Such replacementwill limit the full functionalities of the nine-switch converter, as explained in Section II where the nine switch converter is chosento replace a shunt and a series converter found in an integrated power conditioner, instead of two shunt converters.
+Underlyingoperating principles are discussed comprehensively to demonstratehow such "series-shunt" replacement can bring forth thefull advantages of the nine-switch converter, while yet avoiding those limitations faced by existing applications.